 We promote your views to national and local Government bodies, and provide information to our members and the general public.
 We try to counter the misinformation spread by many people on the use of private vehicles, and we promote freedom of choice about how you travel.
-The ABD also has a seat on the Road User Forum of Transport Focus, the independent transport user watchdog.
+The ABD is a member of these organisations: The National Council of Voluntary Organisations and the Parliamentary Advisory Council for Transport Safety.
+The ABD is also represented on the Road User Panel of Transport Focus, the independent transport user watchdog.

 Each year the Government raises over £50 billion in taxes from road users and that’s why we have some of the most expensive fuel in Europe.
 Only a very small fraction of the money raised is spent on improving our roads (about £7bn).
 The result — you end up sitting in traffic jams.